Idea-Cloud/jobs-description/EM.md

   * grow as professionals by pairing whenever needed on projects  so they can manage according to their capabilities and grow
   * continuously improve product and processes.
   * Improve development standards
-  * find pragmatic solutions, reach the right tradeoffs and reduce complexity to help them deliver and increase leverage for the organizati
+  * find pragmatic solutions, reach the right tradeoffs and reduce complexity to help them deliver and increase leverage for the organization
 * Guide architectural decisions and help refine processes to help the product grow at the right pace and in the right direction
 * Challenge and Ensure code quality, scalability and robustness
 * Work closely with the Product and User Experience Organisation and embrace lean and agile product development practices and data-driven decision making.